OUXT-Polaris/ouxt_automation/docs/docs/tutorials/build_document.md

-# Build document
+# Build Document

-Documentation is robotx_setup is automatically deployed (here)[https://ouxt-polaris.github.io/robotx_setup/].
+Documentation is robotx_setup is automatically deployed [here](https://ouxt-polaris.github.io/robotx_setup/).
 But if you want to build documentation manually, please check here.

 ## only first time